 Contact an Atlanta Speeding Accident Lawyer Today

 Speeding is a major cause of accidents that result in serious injuries and even death to motorists and pedestrians in Atlanta.
 When you are severely injured in a speeding accident due to the negligence of another driver, you can claim compensation from the at-fault party.
 Bethune Law is your trusted partner in Atlanta to represent your case and obtain maximum compensation.
-Call Bethune Law Firm at 1-800-INJURED today to handle your speeding accident lawsuit in Atlanta GA.
+Call Bethune Law Firm at 4048757800 today to handle your speeding accident lawsuit in Atlanta GA.